 Smoking prevalence and use of new alternatives to tobacco

 The survey results showed that 26.4% of the adult population in Georgia smokes tobacco products (combustible cigarettes) daily, with 1.5% smoking less frequently.
 There was a significant gender difference, with 49.8% of men reporting daily tobacco use compared to 5.9% of women.
 Tbilisi had a higher rate of daily tobacco use (28.8%) compared to other urban (27.9%) and rural settlements (23.9%).
 The results revealed a 2.2 percentage point increase in daily smoking prevalence compared to the previous survey with the same design conducted in 2021.

-The results also showed that, despite an increase compared to 2021, only a small percentage of the adult population uses safer nicotine products (SNPs) such as e-cigarettes and heated tobacco products.
+The results also showed that, despite an increase compared to 2021, only a small percentage of the adult population uses new alternatives to tobacco, such as e-cigarettes and heated tobacco products.
 Specifically, 1.5% of adults use e-cigarettes daily and 2.4% less frequently, while 1.0% use heated tobacco products daily and 1.3% occasionally.
 There was a gender disparity in the use of e-cigarettes and heated tobacco products, with higher use among men.
 On the regional level, Tbilisi and other urban areas had higher rates of use for both e-cigarettes and heated tobacco products.

 Giving up smoking

 The survey also found limited demand for quitting smoking services in Georgia, which might be due to the absence of a national smoking cessation program.
 Only 7.5% of respondents reported using nicotine replacement therapy, other medications, or seeking consultation at healthcare facilities, but this figure was a substantial increase compared to 2.2% in 2021.
 The largest group of smokers (37.8%) tried to quit without any additional aids, relying solely on self-control, while only 2.8% reported switching to e-cigarettes or heated tobacco products.